 Interns and visiting cooks interested in bringing spouses or partners are required to live offsite, as the Academy has limited accommodations.
 Please be aware that the RSFP cannot provide living stipends to cover offsite housing costs.
 In the past, we have found that the internship experience is significantly altered by the presence of one’s spouse or partner.
 Some have encountered challenges in balancing the demands of work and their relationship in this particular context.

 The RSFP internship provides interns and visiting cooks with a unique opportunity to become well-acquainted with the city of Rome and the rhythm of Roman life.
 The Academy is situated on the Janiculum Hill in the Monteverde neighborhood and directly adjacent to the historic neighborhood of Trastevere.

 How to Apply

-There are three internship periods available every academic year.
-All internships are usually four months.
-However, it is possible to apply for an internship of up to six months.
+There are two internship periods available every academic year.
+All internships are usually five-and-a-half months.

 In order to accommodate a smooth transition, interns may be asked to arrive and/or depart on alternative dates and will be advised in advance.

 Please apply online using the link below.
 The following documentation will be required:

 - Letter of introduction (your written statement describing why you would be suited for the internship)

 - A medical note from your primary physician that shows you are physically and psychologically able to undertake an internship in a professional kitchen abroad